-- In a small bowl put the raisins and cover with warm water.
+- In a small bowl add the raisins and cover with warm water.
 Set aside and let them rehydrate for about 10 minutes.

-- Sift the chestnut flour in a large bowl, then slowly add the water while mixing with a whisk until you get a crêpe-like mixture.
+- Sift the chestnut flour in a large bowl, then slowly add the water while mixing with a whisk until you get a pancake batter consistency.

-- Add a pinch of salt, then transfer the mixture in a well oiled baking pan.
-It should not be thicker than 1.5 cm (1/2 inch).
+- Add a pinch of salt, then transfer the batter in a well oiled baking pan.
+It should not be thicker than 1.5 cm (½ inch).
 Sprinkle on top the pine nuts, the drained (and squeezed) raisins and the rosemary needles.